Some Fundamental Theorems in Mathematics: Control Theory

 \section{Control Theory}

 A {\bf Kalman filter} is an optional estimates algorithm of a linear dynamic system from a series of possibly noisy measurements.
 The idea is similar as in a {\bf dynamic Bayesian network} or {\bf hidden Markov model}.
-It applies both to {\bf differential equations} $\dot{x}(t) = A x(t) + B u(t) + G z(t)$ as well as {\bf discrete dynamical system} $x(t+1)=A x(t) + B u(t) + G z(t)$, where $u(t)$ is {\bf external input} and $z(t)$ {\bf input noise} given by independent identically distributed usually Gaussian {\bf random variables}.
+The filter applies both to {\bf differential equations} $\dot{x}(t) = A x(t) + B u(t) + G z(t)$ as well as {\bf discrete dynamical system} $x(t+1)=A x(t) + B u(t) + G z(t)$, where $u(t)$ is {\bf external input} and $z(t)$ {\bf input noise} given by independent identically distributed usually Gaussian {\bf random variables}.
 Kalman calls this a {\bf Wiener problem}.
 One does not see the {\bf state} $x(t)$ of the system but some {\bf output} $y(t) = C x(t) + D u(t)$.
 The filter then ``filters out" or ``learns" the best estimate $x^*(t)$ from the observed data $y(t)$.
 The linear space $X$ is defined as the vector space spanned by the already observed vectors.
-The optimal solution is given by a sophisticated dynamical data fitting. \satz{The optimal estimate $x^*$ is the projection of $y$ onto the $X$.}
+The optimal solution is given by a sophisticated dynamical data fitting. \satz{The optimal estimate $x^*$ is the projection of $y$ onto $X$.}

-This is the informal 1-sentence description which can be found already in Kalman's article.
+This formulation is the informal 1-sentence description which can be found already in Kalman's article.
 Kalman then gives explicit formulas which generate from the {\bf stochastic difference equation} a concrete {\bf deterministic linear system}.
 For a modern exposition, see \cite{MarchthalerDinglerKalman}.
-This is the {\bf Kalman filter}.
-It is named after Rudolf Kalman who wrote \cite{Kalman} in 1960.
+The {\bf Kalman filter} is named after Rudolf Kalman who wrote \cite{Kalman} in 1960.
 Kalman's paper is one of the most cited papers in applied mathematics.
-The ideas were used in the Apollo and Space Shuttle program.
-Similar ideas have been introduced in statistics by the Danish astronomer Thorvald Thiele and the radar theoreticians Peter Swerling.
+The ideas were used both in the Apollo and Space Shuttle program.
+Similar ideas have been introduced in statistics by the Danish astronomer Thorvald Thiele and the radar theoretician Peter Swerling.
 There are also nonlinear version of the Kalman filter which is used in nonlinear state estimation like navigation systems and GPS.
-The nonlinear version uses a multi-variate Taylor series expansion to linearize about a working point.
+The nonlinear version uses a multi-variate Taylor series expansion to linearise about a working point.
 See \cite{EubankKalman,MarchthalerDinglerKalman}.